diekhans/flair/docs/source/modules.rst

 **Output**

-Default: identifes the best isoform assignment based on alignment quality, fraction of read aligned, and fraction of transcript aligned
+Default: identifies the best isoform assignment based on alignment quality, fraction of read aligned, and fraction of transcript aligned

 check_splice: adds check for read matching reference transcript at all splice sites